How to use Claude Code as a marketer?

 What does Claude Code on Reddit look like in practice?

 Reddit behaves differently from LinkedIn.
-Anonymous, topic-led communities, sceptical readers who can smell a salesperson at fifty paces.
+Anonymous, topic-led communities, sceptical readers who can spot a salesperson instantly.
 The skill knows that.
-It scans a list of subreddits relevant to the personas we serve, identifies threads where someone is actually asking a question my SME could answer, and drafts a response that reads as a genuine contribution and not a pitch.
-The response includes specifics, names tools (sometimes including ours, sometimes including competitors when they’re genuinely better fit), and only earns the click-through if it’s useful.
+It scans a list of subreddits relevant to the personas we serve, identifies threads where someone is actually asking a relevant question, and drafts a response that reads as a genuine contribution and not a pitch.
+The response includes specifics and names tools (sometimes including ours, sometimes including competitors when they’re genuinely a better fit).
+Most subreddits don’t allow external links anyway, so what matters is whether the contribution is genuinely useful, not whether it drives traffic.
 I review every response before it posts, because Reddit will downvote even the best-intentioned brand voice into oblivion if the contribution isn’t real.

 We built a version of this process for Avalara, scanning Reddit, LinkedIn, Quora, and Medium for relevant conversations and generating responses from key people in their business (Avalara ).
 The skill finds the right topics for the right author, finds the conversation, and drafts the response.
 The author then reviews and posts.

-The honest qualification: intent opportunities are rare.
-Most days, no one is in-market in a thread I can find.
-The compound value is the real prize.
-The brand awareness in the right communities, and the LLM citation flywheel that closes when those conversations get indexed and cited later.
+The compound value layers in on top of those moments.
+Brand awareness in the right communities, and the LLM citation flywheel that closes when those conversations get indexed and cited later.
 Offsite engagement breeds citations breeds inbound visibility.

 The author profile shows up here again, this time driving response generation.
 It’s the connective tissue across content and offsite, the same skill in different applications.
-Where a content draft uses the profile to sound like the author, a Reddit response uses it to sound like the author when answering a question.
-Same voice, different surface.
+Whether I’m writing a blog or a Reddit comment, the voice comes from the same source.

 This is still very much a focus of mine and something I want to crack properly.
 The hard bit isn’t whether AI can write the words.
 It’s whether AI can write the right words.
 That requires iteration and feedback loops on the author profile until the responses sound credibly like the person they belong to.
 We’re not far off being able to automate the posting itself, once the profile’s good enough that I trust the response without rewriting it.
 Not there yet.